ApothecarySoft/PyAni/README.md

 # PyAni
 Generates a list of recommendations based on a public AniList profile.
 Currently uses Anilist's crowdsourced recommendations as the core source, also taking into account the user's own ratings and common tags.
+As of right now, anime and manga are grouped together.
 # Prerequisites
     pip install "gql[all]"
 if you don't have it already